-- [Marie Osborn] Welcome everyone, thank you for being here today.
+Welcome, everyone.
+Thank you for being here today.
 Before we get started, I'd like to introduce myself.
-My name is Marie Osborn and I'm coming to you today from Tucson, Arizona.
-It's nice and sunny and warm here - I don't think that's the case for some of you.
-I live here with my husband, who's a former Army Ranger, and with our two children and a dog and four chickens.
-So, I have been working to help develop this for a while now and I'm really excited to be here today for you all.
+My name is Marie Osborn.
+I'm coming to you today from Tucson, Arizona.
+It's nice and sunny and warm here.
+I don't think that's the case for some of you.

+I live here with my husband, who's a former Army Ranger, and with our two children, and a dog and four chickens.
+So I have been working to help develop this for a while now and I'm really excited to be here today for you all.

-So, you're probably wondering, what is REACH-S and what it's all about?
-Well, REACH-S stands for Resources Exist, Asking Can Help-Spouse, and it's about taking care of problems that we might be having before they get too overwhelming - and some of it's about self-care.
-So, I don't even like to use the word training; I like to talk about this as a conversation.
-I really want to hear from you today and I hope that you join in the discussion today.
-And the goal really, after you leave here today, is to feel empowered with new knowledge and maybe even leave with a new mindset about getting help and what that means.
-Because reaching out for help really is important, not just for you but everyone around you.
-Just like on airplanes when they say if the oxygen masks come down, what do they tell you to do first, right?
-They say put yours on first, then help the people around you if they need it.
+So you're probably wondering, "What is REACH-S and what it's all about?"
+Well, REACH-S stands for Resources Exist, Asking Can Help-Spouse.
+And it's about taking care of problems that we might be having before they get too overwhelming.
+And some of it's about self-care.
+So I don't even like to use the word training.
+I like to talk about this as a conversation.
+I really wanna hear from you today, and I hope that you join in on the discussion today.

+And the goal really, after you leave here today, is to feel empowered about, with new knowledge and maybe even leave with a new mindset about getting help and what that means, because reaching out for help really is important.
+You know, not just for you but everyone around you.
+You know, just like on airplanes when they say, if the oxygen masks come down, what do they tell you to do first, right?
+They say, "Put yours on first, then help the people around you if they need it."
+So we all have that duty to take care of ourselves.
+And then, you know, that enables us to be able to help others down the road.

-So, we all have that duty to take care of ourselves and then you know that enables us to be able to help others down the road.
-So, I hope you come away from this session feeling like maybe it's not that hard as I thought to take that first step to get help when you have a problem.
-And we're going to talk a lot about different resources and options to get you through something.
-Some of them may or may not apply to you, but however the handout that we will distribute at the end has a lot of information that will be applicable to you.
+So I hope you come away from this session feeling like, maybe it's not that hard as I thought to take that first step, to get help when you have a problem.
+And we're gonna talk a lot about different resources and options to get you through something.
+Some of them may or may not apply to you, but however, the handout that we will distribute at the end has a lot of information that will be applicable to you.